 EHR systems can also alert a physician to patterns in a patient's file that could be a result of an infection.
 The system pulls data about the patient, their medications and their test results and runs them through a filter of known conditions, alerting the care team if the results could indicate a life-threatening infection such as sepsis.
 While healthcare workers assess this data as part of their professional duties, the alert serves as a back-up in case of overlooked or hard-to-detect symptoms.

-The data analysis that will soon play a role in infection prevention requires a lot more advanced computing at this point.
-In a study released last month, UC San Francisco shared how its Health Informatics team used EHR data to improve their infection control by using time- and location-stamps for all procedures involving patients with a known Clostridum difficile infection.
+Researchers at UC San Francisco shared how its Health Informatics team used EHR data to improve their infection control by using time- and location-stamps for all procedures involving patients with a known Clostridum difficile infection.
 By analyzing patients who crossed paths within 24 hours with those infected patients, the informatics team was able to identify the CT scanner as a likely source for transmission (patients were more than twice as likely to acquire C. difficile if they used a scanner within 24 hours of an infected patient).
 As a direct result of the data revealed through analysis of EHR records, the hospital adjusted the CT scanner cleaning protocols.

 As with all fields feeling the impact of "Big Data," medical care will have to invest time and effort into creating the algorithms that turn mountains of data points into meaningful results.
 As software companies, entrepreneurs, and healthcare professionals work to create this infrastructure, we consumers are sure to see many changes in the years to come.